-Naomi Edwards BEnvSc, BComms (Hons), MInt&CommDev, PhD Candidate (Griffith University), is based in South-East Queensland and is well known among the grassroots of landcare for co-founding Intrepid Landcare and for her fearless leadership and community advocacy in coastal and marine settings.
-Trained in science, communications, community development and social science, Naomi currently works as a strategic communications specialist working to improve the lives of Pacific Island communities with cChange International.
+Naomi Edwards BEnvSc, BComms (Hons), MInt&CommDev, PhD Candidate (Griffith University), is based in South-East Queensland and is well known among the grassroots of landcare for co-founding Intrepid Landcare and for her fearless leadership and community in coastal and marine settings.
+Trained in science, communications, community development and social science, Naomi currently leads information strategies to scale up community-based resource management in the Pacific.

-• Member - Partnerships, Marketing, Communications and Fundraising Committee
+Chair - Partnerships, Marketing, Communications and Fundraising Committee